The Dybbuk: Stage productions

-On 9 December, at the end of the thirty days' mourning after Ansky's departure, Herman and his troupe staged the world premiere of The Dybbuk in Yiddish, at the Warsaw Elizeum Theater.
+On 9 December 1920, at the end of the thirty days' mourning after An-sky's departure, Herman and his troupe staged the world premiere of The Dybbuk in Yiddish, at the Warsaw Elizeum Theater.
 Miriam Orleska, Alexander Stein, Abraham Morevsky and Noah Nachbusch portrayed Leah, Khanan, Azriel and the Messenger, respectively.
 The play turned into a massive success, drawing large audiences for over a year, from all the shades of society and a considerable number of Christians.
 A Yiddish columnist in Warsaw remarked that "of every five Jews in the city, a dozen watched The Dybbuk.
 How could this be?
 It is not a play you attend merely once."
 In the Polish capital alone, they staged it over three hundred times.
 During their tour across Europe between 1922 and 1927, it remained the pinnacle of their repertoire.
 While most of their acts drew few visitors, The Dybbuk remained an audience magnet.

 On 1 September 1921, the play had its American premiere in the New York Yiddish Art Theatre of Maurice Schwartz.
 Celia Adler, Bar Galilee, Schwartz and Julius Adler appeared as Leah, Khanan, Azriel and the Messenger.
 It ran for several months.